 A line of credit lets your business tap into funds to bridge gaps in cash flow or expand your business.
 It can also help boost revenue by allowing you to finance new revenue streams instead of borrowing from your savings or turning business away.
 Applying for a line of credit before you need it gives you the flexibility to make the best decisions for your business at the right time, rather than letting a golden opportunity pass you by.

 A business line of credit can be secured (i.e. you put up collateral) or unsecured.
-Both options involve an application, approval process, and borrowing contract similar to a credit card.
-However, there are some important differences between these two types:
+Both options involve an application, approval process, and borrowing contract, similar to a credit card.
+However, there are some important differences between these two types of borrowing:

 Require you to pledge assets, such as real estate or a savings or CD account, which can be used as a secondary source of repayment if you are unable to repay the amount borrowed

 May offer lower interest rates than an unsecured account, depending on your specific business profile and your business and personal credit history; and real estate secured lines specifically may offer higher credit limits

 Usually, real estate secured lines have a longer approval process, while savings and CD secured lines have a shorter approval process

 Let you borrow primarily based on your personal and business credit history, and cash flow